P ≠ NP Proof

 undecidable, of course, by Def.
 2.1.
 (Obs.: This question is only decidable for

-the set of all the 2n possible inputs: The answer is always “True”,
+the set of all the 2n possible inputs: The answer is always “True” –

-by Def.
+input –, by Def.
 2.1.)

-Way 1.iii Q computes
+Way 1.iii Q simulates

-decides the question and simulates the running of S only for this
+the running of S only for an

 Proposition 5.2.
 A DTM Q cannot compute, without simulating the